 Always with his father, he shares then the title of Best Italian Sommelier: Gardini senior conquered it in 1993, Luca just 11 years later.
 But the son just filled his showcase also with the title of Best European Sommelier and Ambassador of the Italian sparkling metodo classico.
 Anyhow, Gardini doesn’t really care about trophies: they’re just a consequence of a hard work.
 And what about the ultimate challenge?
 To handle with the "new" objects that crowd the planet of sommelerie 2.0: tea, water, distilled...

-born in Milan, 1973, freelance journalist, he's been working as a co-author and coordinator of Identità Golose World restaurant guidebook since the first edition (2007) and is a contributor for several magazines and teaches History of gastronomy and Culinary global trends into universities and institutes.
+born in Milan, 1973, freelance journalist, coordinator of Identità Golose World restaurant guidebook since 2007, he is a contributor for several magazines and teaches History of gastronomy and Culinary global trends into universities and institutes.

 Please fill in the fields below to search our Protagonists' database.

 Carlo Cracco, in a picture by Brambilla - Serrani, peeks from the entrance of his new restaurant on the Ottagono of Galleria Vittorio Emanuele in Milan.
 The restaurant, a building site when we at Identità Golose had a very first preview, is expected to open in mid December